School and Library Special Offers

 - The discount is available to schools and libraries only.

-To take advantage of this pricing, please fill out this form to request an estimate or invoice, and also get the 10% discount.
+To take advantage of this pricing, please fill out this form to request an estimate or invoice, and also get the 10% discount on your purchase of four or more Libraries.
 You may order directly from our online catalog if you’d like to purchase three or fewer Libraries.

 If you have trouble filling out the form, please contact Kimberly at customerservice(at)littlefreelibrary.org, and she will answer any questions you may have.